 They explore the interconnectedness of all living things, human responsibility for the health of the planet, and the need to restore balance and sustainability to our beleaguered and endangered environment.
 In doing so, these four artists challenge the boundaries of the artist’s role in determining the future of our world through their message.
 Dedicated to the noble pursuit of raising awareness of the need for sustained efforts in reclaiming the natural balance of ecosystems on our planet, each of the artists makes use of the ancient medium of encaustic (hot wax painting) and mixed media to convey her message.

 Debra Claffey is intimately aware of our overall interconnectedness with the environment and all its living species.
 Her works offer a respite from the seeming unconcern for ongoing destruction and they call upon us to restore balance to the relationship of Human to Nature.
 Patricia Gerkin laments vanishing species on land and in sea, diminishing glaciers, deforestation, and the evidentiary findings revealed in Earth’s exposed stratifications.
 Her works chronicle the slow process of reclamation.
-Donna Hamil Talman’s works speak of evolutionary processes, origins and history, as well as ecological concerns; and Charyl Weissbach’s works represent a dialogue between nature’s expansiveness and its beauty.
+Donna Hamil Talman’s art draws attention to biological climate restoration approaches.
+Her abundant research and intensifying commitment lead her to creating action-oriented participatory art projects; and Charyl Weissbach’s works represent a dialogue between nature’s expansiveness and its beauty.
 Her environmental concern is the ocean’s acidification of the habitats within our oceans; some of which include corals and sea anemones.

 The shared sensibilities of these four artists are striking.
 They are driven by a commitment to nature, balance, and proper stewardship of our planet.
 It is an exhibit worth viewing and contemplating for its beauty, its lamentations on current practices, and its call to action for a more hopeful future.